RichardKnop/machinery/README.md

 }
 ```

-* Broker: A message broker.
+* Broker (required): A message broker.
 Currently only AMQP is supported.
-Use full AMQP URL.
+Use full AMQP URL
-* ResultBackend (optional): Result backend to use for keeping task results.
-Supported backends: Currently only AMQP is supported.
+* ResultBackend (optional): Result backend to use for keeping task results Supported backends: Currently only AMQP is supported
-    * AMQP: Use just "amqp", other details will be assumed from the full AMQP URL in Broker setting.
+    * AMQP: Use just "amqp", other details will be assumed from the full AMQP URL in Broker setting
-    * Memcache: You can define several Memcache servers: memcache://10.0.0.1:11211,10.0.0.2:11211
+    * Memcache: memcache://10.0.0.1:11211,10.0.0.2:11211
 * ResultsExpireIn (optional): How long to store task results for in seconds.
-Defaults to 3600 (1 hour).
+Defaults to 3600 (1 hour)
-* Exchange: Exchange name.
+* Exchange (required): Exchange name
-* Exchange: Exchange type.
+* Exchange (required): Exchange type
-* DefaultQueue: Default queue name.
+* DefaultQueue (required): Default queue name
-* BindingKey: The queue is bind to the exchange with this key.
+* BindingKey (required): The queue is bind to the exchange with this key

 Server
 ======